Tolerability & Dosing

 Quick Links

-A critical part of understanding the value of a new therapy is identifying the safety and efficacy of the product.
-As drugs have become targeted and used for longer periods of time, understanding the tolerability of a therapy and identifying the optimal dosage have emerged as critical components of drug development.
+A critical part of defining the value of a new therapy is through evaluating the safety and efficacy.
+As targeted therapies have emerged and are used for longer periods of time, understanding the tolerability of a therapy and identifying the optimal dosage have become critical components of drug development.
 Friends of Cancer Research (Friends) worked with stakeholders to propose a definition of tolerability that includes the patient perspective:

 “The tolerability of a medical product is the degree to which symptomatic and non-symptomatic adverse events associated with the product’s administration affect the ability or desire of the patient to adhere to the dose or intensity of therapy.
 A complete understanding of tolerability should include direct measurement from the patient on how they are feeling and functioning while on treatment.”

-Recent initiatives like Project Optimus and guidance from the Food and Drug Administration (FDA) Oncology Center of Excellence (OCE) indicate a desire for improved dose optimization in early phase development of oncology drugs and signal a need for renewed approaches to early phase dosing strategies.
-As standard of care in oncology advances beyond the use of systemic chemotherapies toward the use of more targeted therapies, new strategies and tools are needed to support the timely identification of the optimal dose, including approaches for evaluating and comparing tolerability across dosages.
+Recent initiatives from the Food and Drug Administration (FDA) Oncology Center of Excellence (OCE) like Project Optimus and guidance indicate a desire for improved optimization in early phase development of oncology drugs and signal a need for renewed approaches to early phase dosing strategies.
+New strategies and tools are needed to support the timely identification of the optimal dose, including approaches for evaluating and comparing tolerability across dosages.

 Data collected throughout drug development provides important insights that enable drug developers, providers, and patients to identify the appropriate drug at dosages that are well tolerated.
 Earlier characterization of tolerability, including capturing patient-reported outcomes (PROs) during early phase clinical trials, can support a foundational understanding of a therapy’s symptom and functional impacts, inform the design of the registrational trial, and ultimately help to ensure timely identification of the optimal dosage(s) for approval and use in clinical practice.